CarolCupas/carolcupaswebsite/_drafts/vida-de-24-horas.md

 Living one day at the time knowing that the tomorrow is no promise for anyone, that makes me appreciate what is really valued.
 I am aware of life is fleeting and everything can changes when you least expect it.

 I always think that is important planning things, don't postpone anything to later and take decisions lightly but keep the balance.
-I meditate before to decide doing some thing, I evaluate scenarios in my mind and confess that things can accumulated making me worry for things that have not happened yet or can not be changed, so I reminder the follow verse of the bible:
+I meditate before to decide doing some thing, I evaluate scenarios in my mind and confess that things can accumulate and make me worry about things that have not happened yet or can not be changed, so I reminder the follow verse of the bible:

 > Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.
 >